-- elect eight nominees to serve as directors on our Board of Directors (our 'Board of Directors' or our 'Board''), each to serve until the next annual meeting of stockholders and until her or his successor is duly elected and qualifies; - 2. consider and vote on an advisory resolution to approve named executive officer ("NEO") compensation; - 3. consider and vote on the ratification of the appointment of Deloitte & Touche LLP ('Deloitte") as our independent registered public accounting firm for the year ending December 31, 2022; and - 4. transact such other business as May properly be brought before the Annual Meeting and at any adjournment or postponement thereof.
+- 1. elect seven nominees to serve as directors on our Board of Directors (our "Board of Directors" or our "Board"), each to serve until the next annual meeting of stockholders and until her or his successor is duly elected and qualifies; - 2. consider and vote on an advisory resolution to approve named executive officer ("NEO") compensation as described in the Company's Proxy Statement for the Annual Meeting; - 3. consider and vote on the ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the year ending December 31, 2023; and - 4. transact such other business as may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.